-To find out the best exercises for my lower abs, I surveyed the most notable trainers in my rolodex (read: iPhone, if you’re under 100).
-Before I dive into their go-to moves, Nicholas Poulin, celebrity trainer and online coach at Poulin Health & Wellness, offers a word of caution around the importance of engaging your transverse abdominals during these exercises.
-“Your TVA is a vital muscle that acts as a stabilizer for the entire low back and core muscles; a weak TVA is often one of the many reasons people may experience low back pain,” he says.
-“Think about pulling your belly button in toward your spine and not pushing your stomach out when doing any ab exercise,” he says.
+Before I dive into their go-to moves, Nicholas Poulin, celebrity trainer and online coach at Poulin Health & Wellness, offers a word of caution around the importance of engaging your transverse abdominals—the muscle layer of your abdominal wall—during these exercises.
+"Your TVA is a vital muscle that acts as a stabilizer for the entire low back and core muscles; a weak TVA is often one of the many reasons people may experience low back pain," he says.
+"Think about pulling your belly button in toward your spine and not pushing your stomach out when doing any ab exercise," he says.

 1. Reverse Crunch